-Reflective teaching practices constitute an opportunity for instructors to help each other collect useful information that they cannot obtain on their own.
+Reflective teaching practices constitute an opportunity for instructors to help each other collect useful information about their teaching experiences.
 Peer observations, video-coaching, team-teaching are among the fundamental activities that promote teacher collaboration, collegiality, self-awareness and critical reflection on one's own teaching.